muratk5n/thirdwave/en/README.md

 ---

-For Valley, IT programmers the particle, and their interactions, *simulation* viewpoint is more comfortable..
+For Valley, IT programmers the particle, and their interactions, simulation viewpoint is comfortable..
 Their bean counting is done discretely, item-by-item basis, which makes sense you are automating an office work, keeping lists, checking them off...
 The so-called object-orientation took hold in the industry possibly for this reason.
 Interesting its widely used language C++ was based on an older language called Simula, the first OO language, literally built for simulations.

 With OO the idea was coders would create "Customer objects" which interacted with "Order objects", so the entire system would be seen as